Skip to main content

 Overview

 The GE XWFE is the most technically capable refrigerator filter we have tested, with certified reduction of over 50 contaminants including PFOA, PFOS, microplastics, lead, and cysts.
-At $49.49, it sits at a competitive price point for OEM filters while offering the most generous capacity in its class at 300 gallons — 50% more than the everydrop Filter 1's 200 gallons.
+Priced in the $25–$50 range for OEM filters, it offers the most generous capacity in its class at 300 gallons — 50% more than the everydrop Filter 1's 200 gallons.
 For GE refrigerator owners who want the best possible water quality from their fridge, the XWFE is the clear choice.

 The embedded RFID chip is both the XWFE's greatest strength and its most controversial feature.
 On the positive side, it ensures your fridge always knows when a genuine, tested filter is installed and automatically resets the replacement timer.
 On the negative side, it creates a proprietary lock that prevents you from using cheaper aftermarket filters without dealing with persistent warning lights or, in some GE models, a completely disabled water dispenser.
 GE argues this ensures water quality; critics see it as planned obsolescence.
 The reality is somewhere in between.